damianhakert/damianhakert.github.io/source/jobs/developer/index.html.md

     * Helps with recruiting
 5. Performance & Scalability
     * Excellent at writing production-ready code with little assistance
-    * Able to write complex code that can scale with a significant nubmer of users
+    * Able to write complex code that can scale with a significant number of users

 ## Staff Developers